Govt amends rules governing Nidhi companies | Business

 - India

-To protect the interests of the public, the government has amended rules governing Nidhi companies whereby its prior declaration will be mandatory for certain entities before they start accepting deposits.
+To protect the interests of the public and prevent possible illegal fundraising activities, the government has amended the rules governing Nidhi companies whereby its prior declaration will be compulsory for a certain class of such companies for starting their business.

+The move by the corporate affairs ministry also comes against the backdrop of a significant increase in the number of Nidhi companies in recent years and instances of the people getting duped by fraudulent money pooling activities.

-Now, public companies desirous to function as Nidhis must obtain prior declaration from the central government before accepting deposits, the corporate affairs ministry said in a release on Wednesday.
+Now, public companies desirous to function as Nidhis must obtain a prior declaration from the central government before accepting deposits, the ministry said in a release on Wednesday.

+Just about 390 companies were declared as Nidhi companies under the Companies Act, 1956.
+However, their count surged since the implementation of the Companies Act, 2013, in April 2014.

+''During 2014-2019, more than ten thousand companies get incorporated.
+However, only about 2,300 companies have applied in form NDH-4 for declaration.
+It has been noticed from examination of form NDH-4 that companies have not been complying with the applicable provisions of the Act and the Nidhi Rules, 2014 (as amended),'' the release said.

-''To safeguard the interest of the general public, it has become imperative that before becoming its member, one must ensure declaration of a company as a nidhi by the central government,'' it said.
+According to the ministry, to safeguard the interest of the general public, it has become imperative that before becoming its member, one must ensure the declaration of a company as a Nidhi by the central government.

 A public company incorporated as a Nidhi with a share capital of Rs 10 lakh should first get itself declared as a Nidhi by applying in form NDH-4 with a minimum membership of 200 and a Net Owned Fund (NOF) of Rs 20 lakh within 120 days of its incorporation.